mrunde/WoT-Vertical-Approach/server/README.md

 * Perform the *gulp* tasks with `gulp`
 * Then you can start the web server with `pm2 start server\server.js`

+*In case the API documentation is not generated at the first time, please run the gulp task again.*

 ## REST API

 Here you can see an overview of the available REST API functions and whether they have been implemented already or are still in development.